Iblouse/Proactive-churn-prevention/portfolio1_recruiter_ready.md

 ### Why Agents?

-A model in a notebook doesn't save customers.
+A model in a notebook does not save customers.
 The value comes from:
 - **Automated routing**: Right intervention to right customer at right time
 - **Decision support**: CS teams get recommendations, not just scores
 - **Scalability**: Handle thousands of at-risk customers without manual triage